BOBWEGNER Autobiography Link here (1921-2005)

 David Wegner

 A couple portraits I took of my brother David Wegner (1945-2002).
-Like most older brothers, David was an inspiration for me with his varied interests and a wide skill set.
+Undoubtedly like many older brothers, David was a constant inspiration to me with his varied interests and skill sets.
+We were 6 years apart in age and David targically passed away way too early at age 57 from later complications from an earlier car crash.

 'The MariBob' (Fishing Boat)

-Another Scratch-built model (done in a sectional half-view) of the family fishing boat.
+An early scratch-built model by (done in a sectional half-view) of the family fishing boat moored at the Balboa house.
 The boat was named the 'MariBob' - a wordplay combining the name of his sister Marilyn and himself.
 Built in 1939 when Bob was 18.

 'The Boat Yard'

-Bob's workshop in his San Clemente home was a sanctuary later in life and there was always a couple 'dry-docked' boat model projects in the works.
-Also the site of a garage freezer where he hid his beloved 'chocolate stash')
+Bob's workshop in his and Peggy Wegner's San Clemente home was a sanctuary later in life and there was always a couple 'dry-docked' boat model projects in the works.
+Note: Also the site of a garage freezer where he hid his beloved 'chocolate stash'

 Air Force C-119 (Scratch-built Model)

-This C-123 model was among the last planes he flew while in the Air Force.
-C-47's and C-119s (Flying Box Car).
-It's a gorgeous model, carved to exacting proportions (-balsa and hardwoods).
+This C-123 model was among the last planes he flew while in the Air Force which also incuded C-47's and C-119s (Flying Box Car).
+It's a gorgeous model, carved to exacting proportions (balsa and hardwoods).

 'Balboa Skimmer'